dbmsProjectTeam/.github/profile/README.md

 Hand Written Test Sqls are in [TestSqls](./TestSqls/test.sql), just copy and paste into Sql Editor without semicolons.

 TPCH Sqls are in [TPCH Sqls](https://github.com/dbmsProjectTeam/ComposableDBMS_Calcite/tree/main/data/queries), they are embedded into Sql Editor already.

+Credits Claim:

+For Velox, all contents of the file [VeloxIn10MinDemo.cpp](https://github.com/dbmsProjectTeam/ComposableDBMS_Velox/blob/dev/velox/exec/tests/VeloxIn10MinDemo.cpp) is written by ourselves.
+Parts of the file [PlanBuilder.h](https://github.com/dbmsProjectTeam/ComposableDBMS_Velox/blob/dev/velox/exec/tests/utils/PlanBuilder.h) are modified by ourselves.

+For Calcite, all of the codes are written by ourselves.

+For SqlEditor, all [componets](https://github.com/dbmsProjectTeam/SqlEditor/tree/main/src/components) are achieved by ourselves.